 Hospitals need comprehensive security solutions, and so does every other type of facility.
 The type of building and type of facility will introduce a myriad of security considerations for a building vulnerability assessment checklist.
 A big part of making sure your facility gets the security solution it needs is ensuring the type of facility is taken into account.

-A hospital or a university will have unique needs and considerations that may or may not overlap with a private office building.
+A hospital or a university will have unique needs and considerations that may or may not overlap with a private office building or security at outdoor shopping centers.
 In addition to the type of building, it’s also important to take a high-level overview of the building layout and what is located where inside the building.
 You want to identify the spaces in a building that could be considered high-value targets for intruders or high-risk areas for other security issues.

 Another important aspect of a building vulnerability assessment is whether there are specific security requirements or mandates that need to be met according to the type of facility.
 Assisted living facilities, healthcare facilities, and schools may have security measures that are mandated by law and/or by professional accreditation organizations.
 These need to be included in any security assessment to ensure they are properly met.